labsyspharm/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .output}

-(Again, your results may be slightly different depending on your operating
-system and how you have customized your filesystem.)

-`ls` prints the names of the files and directories in the current directory.
+-   `ls` prints the names of the files and directories in the current directory.
+-   The results may or may not be color coded to indicate the types of thing.
-We can make its output more comprehensible by using the `-F` **option**
+-   We can make the output more comprehensible without color by using the
-(also known as a **switch** or a **flag**) ,
+    `-F` **option** -- also known as a **switch** or a **flag**
-which tells `ls` to classify the output
-by adding a marker to file and directory names to indicate what they are:
+-   This tells `ls` to classify the output by adding a marker to each name to indicate
+    what it is:
     - a trailing `/` indicates that this is a directory
     - `@` indicates a link
     - `*` indicates an executable

-Depending on your default options,
-the shell might also use colors to indicate whether each entry is a file or
-directory.
+    - nothing if it just a plain file.

 ~~~
 $ ls -F